Risk Management vs Compliance – Risk Management Case Studies

 risk event and the preventives that were lacking with respect to each

-- Utilizing these actual case studies to reconfirm the importance of having properly structured Risk Management and Compliance functions with qualified staffing that can help avoid risk events and their potential serious consequences.
+- Utilizing these actual case studies to reconfirm the importance of having properly structured Risk Management and Compliance functions with qualified staffing that can help avoid the risk events and their potentially serious consequences.

 Who Should Attend